Prizes, scholarships and other financial support

 Established in 1977 by a gift of $1000 from Mr and Mrs Bernard Ferster, this prize is awarded annually to the student who achieves the highest aggregate mark in 12 junior units of Modern or Classical Hebrew (provided that the academic work is of sufficient merit) and subsequently enrols in senior Hebrew units.
 Value $100.

 This award was established in 1998 by Rodia Ferster with a gift of $2000 to perpetuate the memory of Bernard and Rodia Ferster.
-One prize is awarded annually to the student who demonstrates greatest proficiency in their third year of Modern Hebrew (HBRW 2611 and HBRW 2612).
-Value $100.
+One prize is awarded annually to the student who demonstrates greatest proficiency in Advanced Level Modern Hebrew.

 Through the generosity of Eva Engel, in honour of her late husband, Paul Engel, the Department of Hebrew, Biblical & Jewish Studies is able to offer one prize per annum to the most outstanding third year student Jewish Civilisation and/or Holocaust Studies who plans to undertake Honours or Masters level research in Holocaust Studies at the University of Sydney.